tiny-dnn/tiny-dnn/examples/mnist/Instructions.md

 6. cmake .. -DBUILD_EXAMPLES=ON
 7. make
 8. cd examples/
-9. Download [Mnist database](http://yann.lecun.com/exdb/mnist/) and copy to this directory
-10. ./example_mnist_train .
+9. ./example_mnist_train ~/tiny-dnn/data/
-11. Now training will start.
+10. Now training will start.
-12. After training is done,in terminal type ./example_mnist_test [4.bmp] (https://github.com/tiny-dnn/tiny-dnn/wiki/4.bmp)
+11. After training is done,in terminal type ./example_mnist_test [4.bmp] (https://github.com/tiny-dnn/tiny-dnn/wiki/4.bmp)

 Now you have succesfully installed tinydnn and also trained a mnist model.
 <p align="center"><b>Sky is the limit.Try adding more layers and improve the accuracy</b><p align="center">